thebjorn/pydeps/README.rst

   --max-bacon INT                        exclude nodes that are more than n hops away (default=2, 0 -> infinite) --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
-C modules) --x PATTERN, --exclude PATTERN         input files to skip (e.g. `foo.*`), multiple patterns can be provided --xx MODULE, --exclude-exact MODULE    same as --exclude, except requires the full match. `-xx foo.bar` will exclude foo.bar, but not foo.bar.blob
+C modules) --include-missing                      include modules that are not installed (or can't be found on sys.path) --x PATTERN, --exclude PATTERN         input files to skip (e.g. `foo.*`), multiple patterns can be provided --xx MODULE, --exclude-exact MODULE    same as --exclude, except requires the full match. `-xx foo.bar` will exclude foo.bar, but not foo.bar.blob
   --only MODULE_PATH                     only include modules that start with MODULE_PATH, multiple paths can be provided